takelley1/ansible-role-e2guardian/README.md

 Ansible role for installing and configuring the E2Guardian proxy

-- Tested on Ubuntu 20.04
+- Written for Ubuntu, tested on Ubuntu 20.04
 - Includes Nginx server for providing E2Guardian's SSL man-in-the-middle certificate (See `tasks/certs.yml`)